lorforlinux/docs.beagleboard.io/boards/beaglev/fire/demos-and-tutorials/gateware/exploring-gateware-design-libero.rst

     Regenerate designs

-Next, right click on the cape and select “Export Component Description(Tcl)” to export it as a script which can be used in the gateware repository.
+Next, right-click on the cape and select “Export Component Description (TCL)” to export it as a script which can be used in the gateware repository.
 I suggest creating an export directory where you can temporarily store the exported gateware files before getting them into the repository.